jelyoussefi/dlstreamer/docs/user-guide/elements/gvaclassify.md

 - `unknown_threshold`: top-1 cosine similarity below which a result is labelled `unknown`.
 - `model`, `labels`, `prompt`: informational values.

-The file is read natively (no Python or PyTorch dependency at runtime) by a small, dependency-light parser (`safetensors_reader.h`) using the in-tree `nlohmann_json` for the header.
+The file is read natively (no Python or PyTorch dependency at runtime).
 Choosing `.safetensors` over a pickled `.pth` avoids arbitrary code execution when loading a file that, per the threat model, is treated as untrusted.

-Files become data in the post-processor setup layer, not in the converter, following the same convention as `loadLabelsFromFile`. `loadEmbeddingsFromFile()` in `post_processor.cpp` parses the matrix, L2-normalizes the class rows and resolves `logit_scale` and `unknown_threshold`, producing a ready-to-use `ZeroShotEmbeddings` that travels through the converter `Initializer`.
-The `clip_zeroshot` converter is therefore pure computation: normalize the incoming per-frame image embedding, calculate cosine similarity, apply `logit_scale`, run softmax and top-k, then perform the unknown check.
-It carries no file, format or metadata-key knowledge.

 ### Preprocessing

 CLIP requires specific normalization.
 The exported IR carries this in the `model_info` section of `model.xml` (`mean_values` and `scale_values` are the CLIP mean/std multiplied by 255, `color_space=RGB`, `resize_type=crop`).
 DL Streamer reads it and composes the input affine transform.
-No DL Streamer model-proc file is required.
-The IR input keeps a fixed spatial shape `[N, 3, 224, 224]`.
+The IR input keeps a fixed spatial shape
+`[N, 3, 224, 224]`.

 ### Calibration and the unknown class